earthly/earthly/docs/remote-caching.md

 ## Alternatives

 An alternative to using remote caching is to use [remote runners](./remote-runners.md).
 Remote runners execute the build remotely, and this allows the cache to be located in close proximity to the execution, which is very efficient.
-Satellites are also significantly easier to set up, as the caching just works and there is no need for additional experimentation.
+They are also significantly easier to set up, as the caching just works and there is no need for additional experimentation.
+[Earthly Satellites](./cloud/satellites.md) is one such implementation of remote runners.
+You can get started with Earthly Satellites for free by [creating an Earthly Cloud account](https://cloud.earthly.dev/login).

 Below is a comparison between Earthly Satellites and remote caching.